kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 At the beginning of the new century, I taught database classes and sometimes used DragonDictate in class to dictate SQL into my notebook.
 Still, I don't program with DragonDictate, instead I rather use AHK.
 But as soon as I have to write more than a few characters, I'll switch to DragonDictate.

+That's one of the reasons why I would never be happy to use Linux as a desktop system.
+My hotkey to turn DragonDictate on or off is the `Pause` key which usually is of no use and sits very prominently on the keyboard to not be missed easily.

 If I don't have speech recognition to my disposition, I feel like crippled.
 I use speech recognition on my notebook just the same when travelling.
-That's one of the reasons why I would never be happy to use Linux as a desktop system.
-My hotkey to turn DragonDictate on or off is the `Pause` key which usually is of no use and sits very prominently on the keyboard to not be missed easily.
+Traveling kills lots of time for nothing.

+When I was traveling a lot, I used to dictate into my notebook on the plane, on the train, on the bus, waiting in the lobby, just about everywhere when I had some time to do some work.
+Nowadays nobody cares if somebody is talking to his smartphone, but even then people hardly took notice.
+Never anybody asked me what I was doing.

 I don't use the latest edition of DragonDictate as I don't see the need to buy this product again and again.
 It's excellent, at least for my purposes, and I don't even have the professional edition, so I can't use any macros (preferred 10.10, must be 10 or rather 15 years old now).